ferasboulala/ferasboulala.github.io/_posts/2019-9-10-quicksort-median.md

 A popular strategy to median selection is to randomly pick an element from the array, rather than shuffling it and picking an element at a specific index.
 The probability that we get a worse split is the probability that we randomly pick all the elements that would make a worse median.
 There are $2 \cdot n \cdot \alpha$ elements that fit this criteria.
 The probability to pick one of those elements is $\frac{1}{n}$.
 Multiplying, we obtain $2\alpha$.

 ## Third time's the charm
 Another approach to median selection is to pick three elements at distinct indices and to select the median out of them.
 The rationale behind this method would be that the probability of getting a inadequate median is lowered.
-For simplicity's sake, we will assume that it is possible to select one element more than once.
+We will assume that it is possible to select one element more than once.
 The probability that we select a worse median than $\alpha$ is twice the probability that at least two elements are picked from the $\alpha n$ smaller elements (the problem is symetrical).
 This comes down to the sum of the probability that three elements are in that range and that exactly two are in that range.

 $$
 P[\text{two elements in $\alpha n$}] = P[\text{three elements in $\alpha n$}] + P[\text{exactly two elements in $\alpha n$}] \\